Thursday through Sunday

 is a frequently asked question.

 (When you place an order with Chewy.com through our Wish List, all brand new Chewy customer orders will earn Ray of Light an additional $15 referral bonus through Partnerize, an affiliate program with Chewy!)

 It is absolutely FREE to visit us here at Ray of Light Farm!
 There is no admission fee.
 Please come visit us during our business hours, enjoy the day & fresh air!

 So come visit us at the Farm!
 Make a full day of it; sign up for a program!
 You can also visit Gillette Castle and Devil's Hopyard, everything is very close!
-If you get hungry, there is The Town Tavern and Two Wrasslin' Cats Coffee House down the road from us.
+If you get hungry, there is Two Wrasslin' Cats Coffee House down the road from us.
 Also Hadlyme Country Market on the way to the ferry.
-By the river there Gelston House and La Vita.
-In Moodus there is Village Pizza.
+By the river you'll find Gelston House and Morinos.
+And in Moodus there is Village Pizza.

 Enjoy, and hope to see you soon!

 Every year thousands of horses and donkeys are abandoned, abused or slaughtered.
 Ray of Light Farm serves as a safe haven for some of these animals by providing medical care, nutritious food, and retraining.

 Many of these beautiful animals are then adopted into loving homes.
 Some very special ones go on to serve humanity as therapy animals.
 Living out their lives as permanent farm residents, these animals provide a range of little miracles, from giving inspiration and encouragement to an autistic child, to being a gentle and non-judgmental soul for a person suffering or dying from illness.